-The Feminist Humanist Alliance is led by an Advisory Council made up of women, trans, and gender-queer activists from diverse races, cultures, ethnicities, and experiences.
-This leadership core delivers focused input on FHA vision and program direction.
-Each board member is a steward of and ambassador for the goals and aspirations of the Feminist Humanist Alliance.
+The Feminist Humanist Alliance is led by women, trans, and gender-queer activists from diverse races, cultures, ethnicities, and experiences.
+This volunteer council delivers focused input on FHA vision and program direction.

 Stephanie Downs Hughes, Co-Chair